slateci/slate-client-server/resources/docs/client_manual.md

 Remove a cluster from the SLATE platform.

-Only members of the VO which owns a cluster may remove it.
+Only members of the group which owns a cluster may remove it.

 Example: